telerik/winforms-docs/calendar/localization/properties-that-can-be-localized.md

 previous_url: calendar-localization-properties-that-can-be-localized
 ---

-# Properties that can be localized
+# Properties that can be Localized

 The following properties can be localized: